PatrykBal/ucd_pa_final_proj/README.md

 # Overview

  Project is based ona web app which allows health service providers to sell their plans online to clients.
-Didnt have enough time to finish it but
+Didnt have enough time to finish it fully.

+ i have added log in and log out features for client and provider.

+ provider can create and delete packages and edit profile. from dash

+ from backend admin client can asubscribe to a package and then review it.